 Greenville

-Located in Greenville, the eponymous outdoor theater has been part of the Hudson Valley community since 1959.
-In addition to showing weekend film screenings, the spot also houses a snack shack and beer garden.
-Based on a traditional German biergarten, the site can accommodate more than 200 cars and features “locally produced beer, wine, and spirits, plenty of outdoor seating, and a stage for live music,” says co-owner Dwight Grimm, who with his wife, Leigh Van Swall, bought the theater in 2015.
-The couple focuses on independent films, shorts, and community works.
-What’s more, most of the items sold at the concession stand, such as nachos, ice cream sandwiches, and popsicles, are locally sourced.
+Located in Greenville, the eponymous outdoor theater boasts an 85-food screen and has been part of the Hudson Valley community since 1959.
+In addition to showing weekend film screenings on Thursdays through Sundays, the spot also houses a snack shack and beer garden.
+Based on a traditional German biergarten, the site can accommodate more than 200 cars and features locally produced beer, wine, and spirits (served until 30 minutes before the end of a movie), plenty of outdoor seating, and a stage for live music.
+The venue focuses on independent, retro, and filmmaker-direct works, with special screenings for classics throughout the season.
+What’s more, a vintage Airstream RV is onsite to provide accommodations for movie-goers.

 Hi-Way Drive-In